Women’s Health: Let’s Talk About Polycystic Ovary Syndrome

 - Although the way it is connected is unknown, it is also linked to depression and anxiety

-Some of these symptoms are related to insulin resistance and compensatory hyperinsulinemia (in which the body produces more insulin to prevent glucose from rising which in turn causes greater insulin resistance).
+Some of these symptoms are related to insulin resistance and compensatory hyperinsulinemia (in which the body produces more insulin to prevent blood glucose from rising which in turn causes greater insulin resistance).

 In recent years it has been found that the majority of women with PCOS are at high risk for health conditions including diabetes mellitus, premature atherosclerosis, heart attack and coronary heart disease.

 PCOS and Diabetes

 Polycystic ovary syndrome is closely related to diabetes and prediabetes.
 According to the International Diabetes Federation and the American Diabetes Association the risk factor is five-to-ten times higher for developing type 2 diabetes.